fdfragoso/web-scrapper/README.md

 ## 🧐 About <a name = "about"></a>
 <h3 align="center"> This is an assigment for Microverse's Ruby course.
 The goal was to create a web scrapper..
 The web site to scrap was Study in Denmark, <a href="https://studyindenmark.dk/portal">program list</a>.</h3>.
+This scrapper is basically from the search field from the website.
+With the scrapper we can retrive the course information desired and use how we pleased without checking the website.
+This website was used, because I would like to create my version of this website, but more focus on student experiences and info for a specific group.

 The software wait for the user to type a search keyword.
 The user can leave the search keyword blank, if so return all the courses.
 The user can type a search keyword, returning all the courses with that keyword.